Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 20.40.32 UTC
+- WIB: Rabu, 17 Desember 2025 21.34.45 UTC
-- WITA: Rabu, 17 Desember 2025 21.40.32 UTC
+- WITA: Rabu, 17 Desember 2025 22.34.45 UTC
-- WIT: Rabu, 17 Desember 2025 22.40.32 UTC
+- WIT: Rabu, 17 Desember 2025 23.34.45 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: success
+Kategori: inspirational